Bagua: Pre-Natal Bagua

 Primordial bagua is also known as Fuxi bagua or Earlier Heaven bagua.
 Named after the mythological first emperor of China.
-In the Preface of Shang Shu by Kong Anguo, he writes that "In ancient times, Fu Xi ruled the whole world.
+In the Preface of Shang Shu by Kong Anguo, he writes that "In ancient times, Fuxi ruled the whole world.
 It was he who began to draw Eight Trigrams and to create Scripts in order to substitute the system of tying knots."
-In traditional Chinese medicine, this sequence is known as the prenatal sequence and is used to understand familial risk for illness or disease, similar to western medicine's understanding of formative medicine and the study of genetics.
+In traditional Chinese medicine, this sequence is known as the prenatal sequence and is used to understand familial risk for illness or disease.
 The Heaven trigram is at the top, the Earth trigram is at the bottom (the South was located at the top in Chinese maps of this period) of the bagua.
 The Fire trigram is located on the left, while the Water trigram is on the right.
 Thunder and wind form another pair, being the opposites of each other; the first is on the bottom left next to fire, while the second is next to Heaven on the top right of the bagua.
 Mountain and Lake form the last pair, with one opposite to the other.
 The adjustment of the trigrams is symmetrical by forming exact contrary pairs.
 They symbolize the opposite forces of Yin and Yang and represent a state in which everything is in balance.

 Post-Natal Bagua

 The sequence of trigrams in the Later Heaven bagua is attributed to King Wen.
-It is also known as the postnatal bagua arrangement in traditional Chinese medicine; it is used to understand physical, emotional and environmental patterns that influence health or disease, similarly to western medicine's inquiry into functional medical science.
+It is also known as the postnatal bagua arrangement in traditional Chinese medicine; it is used to understand physical, emotional and environmental patterns that influence health or disease.
 In this arrangement, Water is placed downwards and Fire at the top; Thunder is in the East, while Lake is in the West.
 Contrary to the Earlier Heaven bagua, the Later Heaven bagua is dynamic; energies and the aspects of each of its trigrams flow towards the following.
 It is the sequence used by the Luo Pan compass, which is used in feng shui and referred to as the manifest pattern; it analyzes the movement of the qi that practitioners believe affect them.